amarmer/Class-Quasi-Template/README.md

 }
 ```

-While it is not possible to use local `class template`, it is possible to use local `class quasi-template`, which sometimes could be usefull.
+While it is not possible to use local `class template`, it is possible to use local `class quasi-template`,<br/>
+which sometimes could be usefull.